surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.8.0-dev.3 =
+= 11.8.0-rc.1 =

-(2022/03/23) Fixed showing the Validators menu to users without editing capability.
+(2022/03/24) Fixed the appearance of the Validators menu to users without editing capability.

 = 11.7.2 =